zchandler/builderwars/core-rules.md

 # Finishing the Game
 How do you know when a game of Builder Wars is over?
 Who knows?
 We’ll tell you when we finish one!
 LOL

+#Appendix: Special Powers and Optional Rules
+Alright, you got me.
+All the rules are pretty much optional in Builder Wars (see Principle #1).
+However, it made sense to keep some of the longer winded new stuff in its own section to keep the core rules lean and easy to read.

+## Necromancy
+Necro is a powerful addition to the game.
+It costs 3HP to add Necro power to an item, and it has to be the only function that that item can do (i.e. you can't add Necro to a weapon, you have to dedicate a hand to it).
+The necro item, often a staff, has to have some kind of gruesome element to the physical build (a disembodied minifig head topped with a green fang was used for the very first Necrostaff).
+Here's how Necro works:
+* If there is a dead hero that has fallen in combat, and he or she is in range of the Necromancer (9" normally) then the Necromancer can raise him/her as a zombie
+* zombies only have 2HP
+* zombies can only do 2HP damage
+* zombies drop whatever weapons or shields they carried when they were alive
+* zombies are slow.
+Speed is 6" max.
+* necromancers can control all movement and attacks of zombies so long as they are within 12".
+Zombies that are outside this range wander off in random directions, and attack random heroes from either side.
+* there is no limit to how many zombies a Necromancer can raise
+* zombies can only be raised once.
+If they are killed again, they are removed from the game.